dipudl/Interactive-Dictionary-and-Paragraph-Autocorrect/README.md

 Lastly, it's all yours now.
 Use them wisely. :)

-IDE used to develop this project: Codeblocks
+IDE used to develop this program: Codeblocks
+This program may be helpful for students learning C programming language to make a GUI based C programming project as a part of college project or skill development.